Luxembourg has its own version of Halloween and it comes with a hearty side of superstition and old fashioned traditions.

 Long before Irish emigrants headed for the United States around 1830, taking along their original popular All Saints’ Day traditions, people from the local Ardennes regions were placing ‘Trauliichter’ in streets, windows and cemeteries as it was a common belief in those days that on the night of the 31st of October the souls of the dead would come back.
 Everywhere people offered sweets to calm the dead.
 In recent years Halloween has also become more widely celebrated in Europe.

 If you want to take part in Luxembourg’s version of Halloween and experience the beautiful setting of the Luxembourgish Ardennes, then a trip to Munshausen/Clervaux is a must in October.
 As is an event at the nature centre in the gorgeous Robbesscheier.
-You can make a lantern (the beets are frighteningly carved), pay a visit to the day laborer’s house and bake a cake, model a ceramic ghost, go for a carriage ride and various other DIY workshops (like candlemaking): Is there anything more authentic than riding on donkeys or feeding the animals?
+Children will carve their own lanterns (the beets are frighteningly carved), a lantern procession, songs and stories will be organized.

 Tel .: +352 92 17 45-1